 - If the host and visitor are playing a game together, the host must select the checkbox for [Allow] under (Settings) > [Parental Controls/Family Management] > [PS4 System Restrictions] > [New User Creation and Guest Login].

-- Depending on the user account and the game played, Share Play may not be available, or some scenes may not appear to the visitor.
+- Depending on the player's account and the game played, Share Play may not be available, or some scenes may not appear to the visitor.